joe-herbert/canvas-cli/README.md

         s settings  Change your canvas url or token.

 ### Generating a Canvas Token
 You must generate a canvas token to use this script.
 On Canvas, go to your Account Settings and look under Approved Integrations.
 Create a new access token with the name "Canvas CLI" and with no expiration date.
-Copy the token value and run `canvas s`.
+Copy the token value and run `canvas s` in your terminal.
 Enter the url you access Canvas at (e.g. liverpool.instructure.com) and then paste the token when requested.

 ## Bugs/Contributing
 If you find any bugs then please report it here on GitHub or by dropping me an email at <joe@joeherbert.dev>.